MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 |**Enable Answers**| | | | |✓|
 |**Enable Badges**| | |✓| |✓|

-## Manage topics in Answers
+## Manage Topics in Answers

-**Feature topics in Answers**
+### **Feature topics in Answers**

 As an Answers admin, you can feature a topic or create a topic from the topic browse page.
 Featuring a topic allows you to curate Viva Topics to be promoted for use within Answers.

+> [!NOTE]
-The **Feature a topic** button will only be visible to Answers admins or Global admins.
+> The **Feature a topic** button will only be visible to Answers admin or Global admin.

 ![Image of the Discover more Topics interface in Viva Engage.](/viva/media/engage/admin/feature-a-topic.png)

-1. When you start typing the topic you want to feature, existing Viva Topics will display, and you can choose one to feature.
+1. When you start typing the topic you want to feature, existing Viva Topics will appear, and you can choose one to feature.
 ![Image of the editable summary for your topic in Viva Engage.](/viva/media/engage/admin/type-topic.png)
 2. After you select a topic to feature, you can edit the summary field that will be displayed as the short description of that topic in Answers.
 The summary will help people understand what the topic is about and if it’s the appropriate topic to attach to their questions.